dillonthecoder/simple-live-face-recognition/README.md

 # simple-live-face-recognition

-This is a simple live facial recognition project I wrote in Python.
+This is a simple live facial recognition project I wrote in Python

 The setup is a little tough.
 It relies on the face_recognition library, and to use that you must first install a C++ compiler, and then cmake and dlib.
 After that you can install the face_recognition library and opencv.
 Numpy is also required but I think that comes with one of the other libraries so that shouldn't be a problem.